PraveshMoelchand/gdse-in-practice/_posts/2020-05-25-pair-programming.md

 ## That sounds like it won't work

-Yes, we will be the first to admit that there are few case studies on remote pair programming on actual industry software engineering teams.
+While we would love to debunk the statement above by overloading you with scientific articles and evidence: we can't.
+There are few case studies on remote pair programming on actual industry software engineering teams.
 Few is not the same as none, however!
 One case study on a distributed software engineering team found the following benefits when using distributed pair